 Ok, let’s make some ice cream!
 Clear out some freezer space and make room for the healthiest mint chocolate chip ice cream recipe around.

-- 1 can cold full-fat coconut milk (I like BPA-free Native Forest brand)
+- 1 can cold full-fat coconut milk

 - 1 cup raw cashews (Note: if you have time, soak the cashews in water for 2 hours then rinse and drain)

 - 1/4 cup chopped fresh mint (packed)

 - 1/2 teaspoon vanilla extract